Skip to content

 Positive Learning Environment - Why It Matters

 Part of the learning process is making mistakes.
-However, inadvertently teachers and parents often correct young learners with negative remarks.
-Kids continually hear the words "no," "incorrect" and "wrong."
-What’s more, in moments of frustration, many children must withstand cutting, belittling names such as careless, lazy and unmotivated.
+However, inadvertently, teachers and parents often correct young learners with negative remarks.
+Kids continually hear the words "no," "incorrect," and "wrong."
+What’s more, in moments of frustration, many children must withstand cutting, belittling names such as careless, lazy, and unmotivated

-I think we have all been called these names at some time in our life, and I can promise you, these negative labels never help the situation.
+I think we have all been called these names at some time in our lives, and I can promise you, these negative labels never help the situation.
 It only breeds frustration and disempowerment.
 In fact, if teachers or parents get too critical, students can feel dejected and even develop a sense of learned helplessness.

 Stop the Negative Labels